dijksterhuis/cleverSpeech/README.md

 1. Install the latest version of [docker][10] (at least version `19.03`).
 2. Install and configure the [NVIDIA container runtime][8].
-3. Run the container (the image itself will be pulled automatically):
+3. Run the container (the image itself will be pulled automatically).
+You will need to wait a few minutes for file permissions to propagate:
 ```bash
 docker run \
     -it \